Your Guide to the MA in Communication

 • Dual degree programs: Some universities bundle the bachelor’s and master’s degrees together in a five-year offering, thereby reducing your education by about one full year.
 In such cases, you would need to elect to earn your master’s while still working on your bachelor’s and apply for your school’s dual degree program, if available.

-MA in communication coursework
+MA in communication coursework at graduate schools for communications

-Master’s level communication courses tend to involve the theory and strategy of communication as it applies to different settings, audiences, and needs.
+Master’s-level communication courses tend to involve the theory and strategy of communication as it applies to different settings, audiences, and needs.
 They also emphasize written, verbal, and visual communication skills.

 While every school has a unique set of coursework, you’ll likely encounter classes that cover some of the following subjects: